ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 * Have your vCenter Server and PSC root passwords available for the following procedure.
 Use the {{site.data.keyword.vmwaresolutions_short}} console to note whether your vCenter Server instance version was upgraded from V2.4 or earlier to V2.7 or later.
 * On the {{site.data.keyword.vmwaresolutions_short}} console, a single password for root for both the PSC and vCenter Server is displayed.
 However, this password is only for vCenter Server.
 You must [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for the root PSC password.
 * To avoid conflicts, use one of the IP addresses near the end of the same subnet that vCenter Server and the PSC are currently using.
-For example, if your IP addresses range between 10.93.60.135 and 10.93.60.187, you can select 10.93.60.184, 10.93.60.185, etc. You must use a temporary IP address for the new appliance deployment.
+For example, if your IP addresses range between 10.93.60.135 and 10.93.60.187, you can select 10.93.60.184, 10.93.60.185, and so on.
+You must use a temporary IP address for the new appliance deployment.

 #### Procedure to upgrade the Platform Services Controller
 {: #vc_vsphere_upgrade-procedure-psc-procedure}